morganics/bayesianpy/README.md

  - AutoInsight (using difference queries to understand variables' significance to the model, in insight.py)
  - Various utility functions for reading dataframes, casting and generally mapping between dataframes -> SQLlite -> Bayes Server.

-Note: I believe there is now an in-memory implementation for mapping between dataframes and Bayes Server, however the SDK currently writes data to an SQLlite database which is then read by the Java API.
+Note: The SDK currently writes data to an SQLlite database which is then read by the Java API.

 ## Motivation

-Python is a simpler language to put together something quickly, the Bayes Server API is very powerful, and consequently can be time consuming to work with directly.
+Python is a simpler language to put something together quickly and the Bayes Server API is very powerful; and consequently it can be time consuming to work with directly.
 I haven't tried to wrap every single piece of Java code, however I have tried to - in general - separate out any Java calls from the client of the SDK, to allow type hinting and remove any confusion of working through Jpype.
 You can do a lot more with the Java API directly, however the most common usage; creating network structures, training and querying networks should be mostly accounted for.
-The Java API is fairly stable (e.g. it doesn't change very much from release to release) however this Python wrapper is very much in flux!
+The Java API is stable (e.g. it doesn't change very much from release to release) however this Python wrapper is very much in flux!

+## Are Bayesian networks Bayesian? (from BayesServer.com)

+Yes and no. They do make use of Bayes Theorem during inference, and typically use priors during batch parameter learning.
+However they do not typically use a full Bayesian treatment in the Bayesian statistical sense (i.e. hyper parameters and learning case by case).
+The matter is further confused, as Bayesian networks tyically DO use a full Bayesian approach for Online learning.

 ## Jupyter examples